curtiskokuloku/Working-With-Lists-in-OCaml/README.md

 # Working-With-Lists-in-OCaml
-implementation of methods and techniques that can be used on a list in OCaml programing language.
+Implementation of methods and techniques that can be used on a list in OCaml programing language.

+This exercise was done outside of class, and I used resources from the internet.